CodePath2021/Subbed/README.md

       - [ ] Select subscription to add from list of available subscriptions.
       - [ ] Switch from light mode to dark mode.
       - [ ] Select different filters on the subscription screen.
+      - [ ] Apply filters to the Subscription Screen
   - [ ] Each subscription listing’s style will match the theme of the subscription service.
   - [ ] Dots towards the bottom of the screen indicate which screen the user is on.